Cholesterol: Plasma transport and regulation of absorption

 Lipid logistics: transport of triglycerides and cholesterol in organisms in form of lipoproteins as chylomicrons, VLDL, LDL, IDL, HDL.

 As an isolated molecule, cholesterol is only minimally soluble in water, or hydrophilic.
 Because of this, it dissolves in blood at exceedingly small concentrations.
 To be transported effectively, cholesterol is instead packaged within lipoproteins, complex discoidal particles with exterior amphiphilic proteins and lipids, whose outward-facing surfaces are water-soluble and inward-facing surfaces are lipid-soluble.
 This allows it to travel through the blood via emulsification.
-Unbound cholesterol, being amphipathic, is transported in the monolayer surface of the lipoprotein particle along with phospholipids and proteins.
+Unbound cholesterol, also being amphiphilic, is transported in the monolayer surface of the lipoprotein particle along with phospholipids and proteins.
 Cholesterol esters bound to fatty acid, on the other hand, are transported within the fatty hydrophobic core of the lipoprotein, along with triglyceride.

 There are several types of lipoproteins in the blood.
 In order of increasing density, they are chylomicrons, very-low-density lipoprotein (VLDL), intermediate-density lipoprotein (IDL), low-density lipoprotein (LDL), and high-density lipoprotein (HDL).
 Lower protein/lipid ratios make for less dense lipoproteins.
 Cholesterol within different lipoproteins is identical, although some are carried as their native "free" alcohol form (the cholesterol-OH group facing the water surrounding the particles), while others as fatty acyl esters (known also as cholesterol esters) within the particles.

 Lipoprotein particles are organized by complex apolipoproteins, typically between 80 and 100 different proteins per particle, which can be recognized and bound by specific receptors on cell membranes, directing their lipid payload into specific cells and tissues currently ingesting these fat transport particles.
 These surface receptors serve as unique molecular signatures, which then help determine fat distribution delivery throughout the body.

 Chylomicrons, the least dense cholesterol transport particles, contain apolipoprotein B-48, apolipoprotein C, and apolipoprotein E (the principal cholesterol carrier in the brain) in their shells.
 Chylomicrons carry fats from the intestine to muscle and other tissues in need of fatty acids for energy or fat production.
 Unused cholesterol remains in more cholesterol-rich chylomicron remnants and is taken up from here to the bloodstream by the liver.